HUPO-PSI/mzSpecLib/specification/IsobaricLabelPeakNames.md

 The "Nterm" elements refer to the entire N terminal label, including both the reporter and balance group.
 These commonly fall off together producing a peak at the full label mass plus a proton.

-Each of these may also be used as a neutral (or charged actaully) loss.
+Each of these may also be used as a neutral (or charged actually) loss.
 It is also common to to see p-TMT6Nterm

-It is also not unusual to see a series of peaks such as: p-iTRAQ114 wherein the reporter ion falls off with a charge (yielding the reporter ion peak) and the full peptide sequence plus the balance group is seen as a singly charged ion.
+It is also not unusual to see a series of peaks such as: p-iTRAQ114 p-iTRAQ115 p-iTRAQ116 etc.

+wherein the reporter ion falls off with a charge (yielding the reporter ion peak) and the full peptide sequence plus the balance group is seen as a singly charged ion.